Can Large Language Models Implement Agent-Based Models? An ODD-based Replication Study: Methodology

 The locally executed open weight models include DeepSeek Coder-V2~\citep{zhu2024deepseek}, CodeGemma~\citep{zhao2024codegemma}, Gemma~3~\citep{kamath2025gemma3}, Llama~3.3~\citep{grattafiori2024llama}, CodeLlama~\citep{roziere2023code}, Codestral~\citep{mistral2024codestral}, Olmo~2~\citep{olmo20242}, Phi-4~\citep{abdin2024phi}, Qwen2.5-Coder~\citep{hui2025qwen25coder}, and Qwen3~\citep{yang2025qwen3}.
 This subset emphasizes reproducibility and methodological transparency (especially for Olmo~2), while still covering both generalist and code-oriented variants (e.g., Llama~3.3 vs. CodeLlama; Gemma~3 vs.\ CodeGemma; Qwen3 vs.\ Qwen2.5-Coder).
 Together with the hosted models, this selection provides a compact but representative set of modern LLM capabilities and deployment regimes for specification-to-code translation in Python.

 All LLMs were evaluated under a uniform inference protocol designed to balance limited stochastic exploration with overall coding reliability.
-Each model was queried six times using the prompt presented in Table~\ref{tab:prompt}.
+Each model was queried six times using the prompt presented in Table~\ref{tab:prompt}, with each query issued in a fresh session so that no conversational context from previous attempts could influence the response.
+Since LLMs are stochastic generators---especially when sampling temperature (which controls how variable or random the generated text is) is greater than zero---querying each model multiple times allows us to probe that stochasticity and assess not only whether a model can produce a successful implementation, but also how consistently it does so.
 The prompt was designed to instantiate a controlled specification-to-code translation task by embedding the full ODD model description and constraining the required interface, libraries, and output structure.
 This reduces underspecification and prompt-induced variability, helping ensure that differences in outcomes primarily reflect model capabilities.

 Seed control was used on a best effort basis, acknowledging that strict reproducibility cannot be guaranteed due to model-side and infrastructure-side sources of non-determinism (e.g., parallel execution, hardware heterogeneity, and opaque provider-side updates).
 Consequently, the study emphasizes statistical consistency throughout generation trials rather than exact reproducibility of individual LLM responses.
 Sampling temperature was set to a low value ($T=0.1$ or the closest supported equivalent) to reduce variability while still allowing some diversity in generated code.
 Other sampling parameters (e.g., \texttt{top\_p}) were left at provider defaults.